-Vertex Completes Acquisition of Cordy Oilfield Services
+VERTEX COMPLETES ACQUISITION OF CORDY OILFIELD SERVICES

-SHERWOOD PARK, Alberta and CALGARY, Alberta, April 25, 2022 (GLOBE NEWSWIRE) -- Vertex Resource Group Ltd. (TSXV: VTX) (“Vertex”) and Cordy Oilfield Services Inc. (TSXV: CKK) (“Cordy Oilfield”), with reference to their previous news release dated February 25, 2022 are pleased to announce the completion of the previously announced acquisition of Cordy Oilfield.
+SHERWOOD PARK, AB and CALGARY, AB, April 25, 2022 /CNW/ - (TSXV: VTX) - Vertex Resource Group Ltd. ("Vertex") and Cordy Oilfield Services Inc. (TSXV: CKK) ("Cordy Oilfield"), with reference to their previous news release dated February 25, 2022 are pleased to announce the completion of the previously announced acquisition of Cordy Oilfield.

 The acquisition was structured as a three-cornered amalgamation (the "Amalgamation") under the Business Corporations Act (Alberta) pursuant to which the holders of common shares of Cordy Oilfield ("Cordy Shares") received common shares of Vertex ("Vertex Shares") and Vertex Energy Services Ltd. ("VESL"), a wholly-owned subsidiary of Vertex, amalgamated with Cordy Oilfield resulting in Vertex owning all of the issued and outstanding shares of the amalgamated corporation following the Amalgamation.